 As mentioned, therapists can also address anxiety and eating disorders from a psychological perspective.
 For example, if a patient suffers from panic attacks, a licensed counselor can help them understand their triggers and how best a patient can avoid them.

 Therapists can also provide patients with online counseling, especially if the party in question does not feel comfortable leaving the house or is otherwise unable to do so.

 Which Mental Healthcare Professional Should You Visit?

-If you find yourself contending with some manner of mental health challenge, you may be confused about where to start or what treatment plan you might need.
-The options can feel overwhelming, especially if you don’t feel comfortable determining what kind of help you need without professional guidance.
+If you are contending with some mental health challenge, you may be confused about where to start or what treatment plan you might need.
+The options can feel overwhelming, especially if you aren’t comfortable determining what kind of help you need without professional guidance.

 With that in mind, you can reach out to the mental health professionals in your area to set up consultations.